19hours/sg-statutes/Acts/Trade Marks Act.md

 7.—(1) Subject to sub-paragraph (2), the provisions of section 37 of this Act apply as from 15th January 1999 to an existing registered mark of which 2 or more persons were immediately before that date registered as joint proprietors.

-(2) So long as the relations between the joint proprietors remain such as are described in section 12(11) of the repealed Act there shall be taken to be an agreement to exclude the operation of section 37(1) and (3) of this Act.
+(2) So long as the relations between the joint proprietors remain such as are described in section 12(11) of the repealed Act, there shall be taken to be an agreement to exclude the operation of section 37(1) and (3) of this Act.

 Assignment, etc., of registered mark